 There are about 100 million gun owners in the country.
 The average person who owns a gun, owns 7.
 This is from the NRA before someone claims I am using liberal propaganda.
 Now I admit, this is a lot of guns.

 But the idea that gun owners believe they are invisible, or an army, is mythical and immature. #1, gun owners are anything but invisible.
 Many of the ones I know wear their guns with pride.
-They are easy to see under your shirt, trust me.
+They love to talk about them.
 They wear them often and talk about how many they own.
 The NRA and 2nd Amendment bumper sticker or in my region, RMGO and armed Calvins for God’s sake are far from invisible.
 This is a declaration, not invisibility.
 If you are referring to unofficial, not in uniform army as invisible, then ok, makes a little more sense but please see #2.

-#2 To claim yourselves as an army is a power fantasy of childhood and Hollywood.
+#2 To claim yourselves as an army is an immature power fantasy of childhood and Hollywood.
 Lets consider the Army, the real one.
 The one with months, years and generations of training based on centuries of refined principles for both individual skills and military planning.
 To think 100 million men and women with Glocks and HnKs are an army cause they go shoot in the forest illegally 3 times a year and leave a mess behind like it is their urine on a tree is not training.
 I suspect you know that too.
 A large well armed group of people acting without regulation is not called an army, it is called a mob.
-Mobs usually end well for the citizens.
+Mobs usually don’t end well for the citizens.
 Look up Reginald Denny and get back to me.
+Please explain this as an army.

 The west was not like the movies love to portray.
-The west as we know it was largely made up by penny novels sold in the east about the west where no one was there to prove it wrong.
+The west as we know it was largely made up by penny novels sold in the east about the west where no one was there to offer the truth.
 The myth was further perpetuated by Buffalo Bill’s Wild West.
 Both, were fiction for profit.
 Neither were wrong because neither were trying to be factual.
 They were and are fiction and so is the myth the west was won because each settler carried guns and used them to kill Indians.
+If you get your accepted history to support the gun culture from Hollywood, I am starting to understand.

-The west was tamed from cold hard steel, yes.
+The west was tamed from cold hard steel.
 The plow.
-Very few people in the American West owned guns.
+Few people in the American West owned guns.
 They were damn expensive to own, much more so than now as a percentage of income, and bullets were also very expensive.
 The price of one quality gun could feed a family for half a year.

-The most common claim I hear in this country regarding guns is the gun people carry under their shirt as if it is not known by all is that it is for protection.
+The most common claim I hear in this country regarding guns is the gun people carry under their shirt for protection.
 Ok, I get it.
-You are scared and feel that you will be attacked at any time.
-This must be what you believe since you carry a gun that is heavy and uncomfortable and not easy to sit while wearing.
-I ask you this, what are you so scared of that you are armed so much of the time?
+You are scared.
+You carry a gun that is heavy and uncomfortable and not easy to sit while wearing so you must be scared.
+I ask you this, what are you so scared of?
 I have never carried a gun and never been a victim of a crime a gun would have prevented.
 Neither has most Americans.
+Neither have most of you.
+And it is not likely because you carry one, it is concealed, remember?

 Gun owners seem to me to be the most scared of all.
-They arm themselves with one of on average 7 guns because they are scared they will be mugged, robbed, attacked or killed.
+They seem to arm themselves with one of on average 7 guns because they are scared.
+But what I hear is, “I’m not scared, because I carry a gun.”
 Fair enough.
-You must be scared.
-You seem very scared.
-There is a slight statistical chance you will be attacked or robbed or killed.
-But pay attention to the realities of guns when fired later in this piece.
+But you seem very scared.
+Seven guns and you wear one to the woods where you know most people with you and the odds of being attacked by a human is statistically impossible to measure and not likely by an animal since you rarely go alone and animals usually avoid humans.
+There is a slight statistical chance you will be attacked or robbed or killed in the big bad scary city that the Road Warrior lives in but pay attention to the realities of guns when fired later in this piece.

 Here is the irony.
 Many gun owners claim they want lax gun laws so they can protect themselves from those who have such free access to guns …. say that aloud to yourself and see how you sound.
 Do you also feel that the best way to put out a fire is with fire? (yes I know forest fires can work that way) And the best solution to a flood is more water.
 I assume you turn on the heat when you are too hot.
 When your child gets the flu, do you have other kids with the flu come over and play with them in hopes of a cure?
 Do you pay bills with other bills?
 The answer to gun violence is more guns?
 Really?

-Are the other 97% of gun violence acts justified or simply “acceptable losses” so we can have the 3%?
+Are the other 97% of gun violence acts justified or simply “acceptable losses” or collateral damage so we can have the 3%?
 Would you mind if 97% of your family was killed so 3% could live?
 Even if there is no proof or even strong evidence the other 3% would die?
 This is how you sound to me.
 “I’ll be part of the 3% so I don’t care about the other 97%.”
 Very neighborly.
+Very friendly.
+You sound very patriotic.

 Do you know that the leading cause of death for black males in America ages 16 to 35 is homicide?
-How about this, the third most likely cause of death for white males 16-25 is homicide.
+Maybe you will care about this, the third most likely cause of death for white males 16-25 is homicide.
 Is the solution more guns?
+Bigger guns?
+Is the solution your illegal machine guns you proudly post videos of firing on Facebook and assume we wont mind if YOU break the law?
+Or capture that video and turn you in to the local LEO and FBI?
+What is a law abiding patriot to do ….

 Most of my gun owning friends are very careful and responsible gun owners.
 They use trigger locks and gun safes and lock boxes.
 Many also do not store the ammunition with the gun.
 That is also very responsible.
 But this means it is not about protection.
 In the time it would take me to sneak into your house (part of my past) and you finally hear me or see me if at all cause I am not there to interact with you at all, I can be out of your house and down the street before you can get to any of your 7 safely locked away guns.